 Winter is coming.
-No, there is still time for the next season of Game of Thrones.
-What I do mean is UK will have a truly frosty Winter this year and it’s coming.
+And this means that the UK will have a truly frosty Winter this year and it’s coming.
 Soon!
 According to some forecasts and predictions, the 2015/2016 Winter will be really heavy on the snow.
 Yes, snow in London, that’s what I just said!
 And before all of you start dreaming of a fairy tale Christmas, ask yourself one question – do you winterise your home?
 By doing so, not only you will save energy, but you will protect your home from any harm that Winter brings.

 11 Tips to Winterise Your House